guicirelli/landing-page-cirelli/posts/about-me.md

 ---
-title: "Project Public"
+title: "Projeto Público"
 date: "2025-01-15"
 author: "Guilherme Cirelli Lopes"
 public: true
 ---

-# Project Public
+# Projeto Público

 Welcome to my public project showcase!
 This is a template for future content that will demonstrate my development skills and knowledge.